chrishoangle/chrishoangle.github.io/project.md

 To improve the normality of the response variable, a logarithmic transformation was applied to the PM2.5 tire-wear (TW) values.
 This transformation reduces the influence of extreme values and mitigates the strong right-skew observed in the original distribution, resulting in data that are better suited for regression-based and machine learning models.
 The resulting transformed distribution is shown in Figure 2.

+Within the dataset, there are many variables to determine if there is any impact on the predictions of PM2.5 TW.

 ![](assets/IMG/post_processing.png)

 *Figure 2: Post-Processed PM2.5 TW Data of EMFAC through Logarithmic Transformation  [2].*